zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

   	\backsimeq -\frac{ \psi_n(x) }{ \xi_n(x) }.
 $$

 This switching behavior makes robust computations of the value of the electric field problematic.
-However, as we shall see, certain applications do not care about the order of the coefficients, making this approximation useful in practice.
+However, as we shall soon see, certain applications do not care about the order of the coefficients, making this approximation useful in practice.

 Equations 18.14 and 18.15 can be expressed in a yet another way \[[17](#references) (ch 9.25)\].
 Let us define